apache/brpc/docs/en/memcache_client.md

 **NOTE**: brpc only supports the binary protocol of memcache.
 There's little benefit to support the textual protocol which is replaced since memcached 1.3.
 If your memcached is older than 1.3, upgrade to a newer version.

-The advantages compared to [libmemcached](http://libmemcached.org/libMemcached.html) (the official client):
+Advantages compared to [libmemcached](http://libmemcached.org/libMemcached.html) (the official client):

 - Thread safety.
 No need to set up separate clients for each thread.
 - Support synchronous, asynchronous, semi-synchronous accesses etc. Support [ParallelChannel etc](combo_channel.md) to define access patterns declaratively.